-How to Make an Ecobrick
+10 Step Guide to Making an Ecobrick

-2. Choose your bottles
+2. Choose your bottle

 For building modules with Ecobricks, you need bottles that are exactly the same size and shape.
-For outdoor building projects, the exact same size is not so important, so long as the volume is consistent (i.e. all 600ml bottles).
+For outdoor building projects, exact sameness is not so important, so long as the volume is consistent (i.e. all 600ml bottles).
 Depending on the size of construction, you will need different size bottles.
-Fr example, small bottles make good walls, and large bottles make good benches.
-See our Construction Guide for more the different ways Ecobricks are applied.
+For example, small bottles make good walls, and large bottles make good benches.
+See our Construction Guide for more information on the different ways ecobricks are applied.

 3. Get your stick ready

-- Metal and glass can be recycled.
+- Metals and glass can be industrially recycled.